(Note: This post was written before virtual conferences were as common but it DOES mention about them. 🙂 )

 “But it’s early,” I replied, faking a yawn.
 “You know I’m not a morning person like you.”

-Shortly thereafter, I put my extra costume in our car quickly and were on our way down the highway in hers – a whole day of adventure!
+Shortly thereafter, I put my extra costume in our car quickly and we were on our way down the highway in hers – a whole day of adventure!

 The trip both ways was a huge blessing as we shared stories and thoughts together.
 Can I repeat here that we weren’t old friends from years and years – you don’t have to find an OLD friend to go with!
 She was willing to take a new one.
 And that impacted me just as much as all of the neat stuff I learned and saw at that conference.